BrandonKyleNewman/Interactive-Lab-Hub/Lab 1/README.md

 -Light outside the fridge to communicate if food inside is expired -Cooking-related things with stages like chocolate tempering or caramelizing sugar -We also talked about how anything with doors would work because of a lack of visibility through the door and issues timing when to go through.

+# Staging Interaction, Part 2

+\*\***Summarize feedback from your partners here.**\*\*

+The good: Thought was put into the color blue.
+Non-threatening, but still indicative of something.
+Good enough concept

+The bad: Worry about visibility and accessibility.
+New prototype uses sound for the vision impaired.
+Just thought about putting the device on the center of the door for visibility, but unfortunately I just thought about that and it isn't apart of my modified lab :(

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*